MeveraStudios/Synapse/README.md

 - 💾 **Intelligent Caching**: Built-in caching mechanisms with expiration support
 - 🎨 **Regex Utilities**: Advanced pattern matching and text processing utilities
 - 🧪 **Comprehensive Testing**: Extensive test suite ensuring reliability
+- 🔗 **PAPI Backward-Compatibility**: In Bukkit you could just call BukkitNeuron#hookToPAPI and we will do the rest

 ## 🏗️ Architecture